hyperledger/bevel/docs/source/operations/corda_networkyaml.md

 | username                             | Cordapps Repository username |
 | password                             | Cordapps Repository password |

-The services field for each organization under `organizations` section of Corda contains list of `services` which could be doorman/nms/notary/peers
+The services field for each organization under `organizations` section of Corda contains list of `services` which could be doorman/idman/nms/notary/peers for opensource, and additionally idman/networkmap/signer for **Corda Enterprise**.

 The snapshot of doorman service with example values is below
 ```yaml